lmullen/lincolnmullen.com/content/newsletter/16/index.md

 {{< image src="moving-1.jpeg" alt="Moving day" >}}
 {{< image src="moving-2.jpeg" alt="Moving day" >}}

-I am packing up all my books in my office at [RRCHNM](https://rrchnm.org) to move to the other side of the wall.
+I am packing up all of the books in my office at [RRCHNM](https://rrchnm.org) to move to the other side of the wall.
 More on that next time.